Sollu Thambi Sollu: Production

 Sollu Thambi Sollu is an adaptation of the William Shakespeare play As You Like It, and was in development as early as July 1958.
 It was directed by T. V. Sundaram, who also produced the film under his own company T. V. S. Productions.
 The dialogues were written by Vindhan.
 The final length of the film was 16053 metres.

 Soundtrack

-The soundtrack was composed by K. V. Mahadevan, and the lyrics were written by A. Maruthakasi and T. V. Kalyani.
+The soundtrack was composed by K. V. Mahadevan.

 Release

 Sollu Thambi Sollu was released on 27 March 1959, and did not succeed commercially.